olutobi1996/battleships-python/README.md

 # Battleships-Python
 Battleships-Python is a command-line interface game.
 To represent the board, i created the letter "O" to represent each table column and row.
 When someone makes a move, the CLI will tell me and a ship will display on the user/computer board.
-To fire a shot you use the "X" and aim using any number below the range of the columns and rows which is 5.
+To fire a shot you type any number below the range of the columns and rows which is 5 and if you hit a ship it will show "X" on the board and if you miss it will show "M".
 I built the board by creating  a "board = []" varible and then creating the range of rows and columns using this function. "for i in range (0, 5): board.append(["0"]*5)"

 ![alt text](<Screenshot 2024-09-13 203258-1.png>)